webhintio/hint/docs/contributor-guide/index.md

 # Contributor guide

-`sonar` was designed with extensibility in mind.
+`sonarwhal` was designed with extensibility in mind.
 There are 3 main concepts that a developer needs to know about:

 * `rule`: Is a test that is run on an asset (website, HTML document, image, request, etc.).
 E.g.: Verify that the HTML document has a valid language declared.
-* `connector`: Is the way in which `sonar` obtains information about the DOM, requests, assets, etc. The underlying technique (debugging protocol, web driver, etc.) to access this data does not matter to the rest of the system.
+* `connector`: Is the way in which `sonarwhal` obtains information about the DOM, requests, assets, etc. The underlying technique (debugging protocol, web driver, etc.) to access this data does not matter to the rest of the system.